-6.3 Little Bow River from Southern Town Limits to MD Boundary
+6.3 Little Bow River from Southern Town Limits to the Twin Valley Reservoir

-This area is shown in Figures 6.3.1 through 6.3.15.
-With the exception of water level increases for several MD residents adjacent to the southern limit of the Town and east of 72 Street E, the complete mitigation modelling scenario indicates a reduced water level for the majority of properties and infrastructure adjacent to the Little Bow River during a future 2013-magnitude event.
+This area is shown in Figures 6.3.1 through 6.3.23.
+With the exception of water level increases for several Foothills residents adjacent to the southern limit of the Town and east of 72 Street E, the complete mitigation modelling scenario indicates a reduced water level for the majority of properties and infrastructure adjacent to the Little Bow River during a future 2013-magnitude event.
 None of the properties are subject to an increase in river bank velocity.
-Several properties are subject increase in water level as shown in Table 6.5.
+Several properties are subject to an increase in water level as shown in Table 6.5 and 6.6.
 Additionally, all properties are still subject to flood risks and flood protection costs have been estimated for all properties.
 The primary flood mitigation option is the construction of a perimeter berm around the residence and ancillary buildings.
-Table 6.4 summarizes the costs associated with buyouts and constructing berms around the affected residential buildings, as identified on Figures 6.3.1 through 6.3.15.
+Table 6.4 summarizes the costs associated with buyouts and constructing berms around the affected residential buildings, as identified on Figures 6.3.1 through 6.3.23.

-A total of 74 properties (total properties listed in Table 6.5) were subject to flood damages in 2013.
-The change in flood risk for these properties (based on the change in property water level column in Table 6.5) due to the Town's complete mitigation scenario is summarized below:
+A total of 120 properties (total properties listed in Tables 6.5 and 6.6) were subject to flood damages in 2013; flood-affected properties included 74 within Foothills, 28 within Vulcan, and 18 within Willow Creek.
+The change in flood risk for these properties (based on the change in property water level column in Tables 6.5 and 6.6) due to the Town's complete mitigation scenario is summarized below:

 - ▶ 12 properties were subject to increased water levels, consisting of: - Three properties that have residences.
-The estimated total cost of these mitigation options for these three properties is \$899,638, as shown in Table 6.4. - ▶ The remaining nine properties have agricultural fields that were affected by the increased flood risk.
-Appropriate mitigation measures for these properties may include compensation for crop damage loss and should be addressed in subsequent phases of the study. - ▶ A total of 62 properties were subject to a decrease in water levels, consisting of: - ▶ 17 properties where residences were subject to inundation in 2013.
-The residences at four of these properties residences are no longer subject to inundation for a 2013 magnitude event. - ▶ The remaining 13 properties are still subject to inundation, albeit at a reduced level than 2013.
-The estimated total cost of mitigation options for these 13 properties is \$7,692,700, as shown in Table 6.4.
+The estimated total cost of these mitigation options for these three properties is \$899,638, as shown in Table 6.4; and - The remaining nine properties have agricultural fields that were affected by the increased flood risk.
+Appropriate mitigation measures for these properties may include compensation for crop damage loss and should be addressed in subsequent phases of the study. - A total of 108 properties were subject to a decrease in water levels, consisting of: - 18 properties where residences were subject to inundation in 2013.
+The residences at four of these properties are no longer subject to inundation for a 2013 magnitude event; and - The remaining 14 properties are still subject to inundation, albeit at a reduced level than 2013.
+The estimated total cost of mitigation options for these 14 properties is \$8,445,292, as shown in Table 6.4.

-The total cost for protecting all 16 properties with residences that are subject to flood risk (3 properties with increased flood risk and 13 properties with reduced flood risk) is \$8,592,338, as shown in Table 6.4.
+The total cost for protecting all 17 properties with residences that are subject to flood risk (three properties with increased flood risk and 14 properties with reduced flood risk) is \$9,344,930, as shown in Table 6.4.

-Additionally, a conservative estimate of infrastructure damages and miscellaneous costs due to the 2013 flood are presented in Table 6.6.
+Additionally, a conservative estimate of infrastructure damages and miscellaneous costs due to the 2013 flood are presented in Table 6.7.
 As previously noted, the future flood risks for these structures has been reduced due to the works constructed by the Town.

-Table 6.4 Southern Limit of Town (72 St) to MD Boundary - Estimated Costs for Little Bow River Remedial Measures and Buyouts
+Table 6.4 Southern Limit of Town (72 St) to the Twin Valley Reservoir - Estimated Costs for Little Bow River Remedial Measures and Buyouts